the fresh films reviews

 Review

-Based on the best-selling futuristic young adult books by Suzanne Collins, The Hunger Games has the essence of classic dystopian literary or film works like 1984, THX 1138 or, more specifically, Stephen King's The Running Man, but manages to weave its own spellbinding originality and present a fascinating story with a complexity and integrity which a good adaptation can boast, and which is rarely achieved with films not adapted from literature.
+Based on the best-selling futuristic young adult books by Suzanne Collins, The Hunger Games carries the essence of classic dystopian literary or film works like 1984, THX 1138 or, more specifically, Stephen King's The Running Man, but manages to weave its own spellbinding originality and present a fascinating story with the complexity and integrity a strong adaptation can boast, something rarely achieved in films not adapted from literature.

-We follow two teenagers from the poor and remote District 12 in a future nation ridden with war and disaster.
-Having been chosen to represent their district in the annual Hunger Games, a contest or rather an involuntary battle of life and death, the two find themselves fighting for their lives together with a group of other scared-to-death teenagers in which the last man standing wins eternal fame and glory.
+We follow two teenagers from the poor and remote District 12 in a future nation riddled with war and disaster.
+Having been chosen to represent their district in the annual Hunger Games – a contest, or rather an involuntary battle of life and death – the two find themselves fighting for their lives alongside a group of other terrified teenagers.
+The last man standing wins eternal fame and glory.
 There are no rules, but plenty of cameras – through which the rest of the nation watches and roots for their district's contestants.

-One of the best parts of The Hunger Games is how delicately the film portrays the unhealthiness of it all: the kids' fear, the nation's charade of pride, excitement and glory, and all the well written and acted humanity in the midst of it all.
-Like other examples of mass suggestion (such as Nazi Germany), the allure and glory seemingly overshadows the immorality, and we the viewers are left in the same predicament as the spectators of the Hunger Games; we know it's wrong, but we still want to watch.
+One of the best aspects of The Hunger Games is how delicately it portrays the unhealthiness of it all: the kids' fear, the nation's charade of pride, excitement, and glory, and all the well-written and well-acted humanity amidst it.
+Like other examples of mass suggestion (such as Nazi Germany), the allure and glory seemingly overshadow the immorality, leaving you as the viewer in the same predicament as the spectators of the Hunger Games: You know it's wrong, but you still want to watch.

 Copyright © 14.01.2012 Fredrik Gunerius Fevang